 Can I still send and spend money from my Wise Account?

 Yes!
 You can still send, spend, receive and convert money at your discretion.

 What is the interest rate for this feature?

-The interest rate is currently 4.33% APY.
+The interest rate is currently 4.33% APY for USD.
 Interest rates are variable and determined by our program bank(s), so the interest rate is subject to change.
 (See Program Agreement for more details)

 When will I receive interest into my Wise Account?

 Any interest you earn this month will be paid at the beginning of the following month, added directly to your USD balance or your EUR/GBP balance if you are opted in to that feature.

 How do I opt in?

 After you’ve opened a multi-currency account with Wise, navigate to your USD balance and select “earn interest.”
 Wise will need to verify your SSN or EIN before you can start using this feature.